Take a day trip from Athens to Nafplio and discover one of the most picturesque towns in Greece. Here's how to plan your Athens to Nafplion day trip.

 The Venetians also built the castles of Bourtzi, on a little island just off the coast, and Palamidi, up on the hill.

-In 1829, after the end of the Greek War of Independence against the Ottoman Empire, Nafplio became the first official capital of the newly founded Greece.
+In 1829, after the end of the Greek War of Independence against the Ottoman Empire, Nafplio officially became the first capital of the newly founded Greek state.
 In 1834, King Otto decided to move the capital to Athens.

 Athens to Nafplio day trip